tmakushok/Drosophila-dorsal-closure-filopodia/README.md

 # Drosophila-dorsal-closure-filopodia
-Detection of Drosophila dorsal closure leading edge and of filipodia protruding from the leading edge.
+Detection of Drosophila dorsal closure leading edge and of filopodia protruding from the leading edge.